MislavJaksic/Kafka-In-Theory-And-Practice/Docs/KafkaStreams/Concepts/README.md

 Once and only once record processing can be achieved.

-Producers can send messages to topic partitions in a transactional and idempotent manner.
+Producers can send records to topic partitions in a transactional and idempotent manner.
 Set `processing.guarantee` configuration value to `exactly_once` (default is `at_least_once`).

 ### Out-of-Order Handling